 - Trusting – You have been called to suffer and sometimes the Lord will use personal suffering to bring about good things in your life (Romans 8:28; 1 Peter 2:21-25).

-The Lord God Almighty cannot be reduced to a formula.
+You cannot reduce the Lord God Almighty to a formula.
 You do not serve a manipulatable Lord.
 Meeting all of your desires and giving you everything you want is not at the top of His to-do list.

 To get all of your desires met by the Lord is as unwise as it is unbiblical.
 No loving parent would parent that way.
 Getting everything you want is how you become Satan, not Christ (Luke 22:42).

 The Lord is mysterious (Deuteronomy 29:29).
-He is not like you (Isaiah 55:8-9), therefore it is imperative you understand Him according to who He really is, especially during your darkest trials.
-Here are three important considerations to factor into your theology of suffering.
+He is not like you (Isaiah 55:8-9), therefore it is imperative you understand Him according to who He is, especially during your darkest trials.
+Here are three critical considerations to factor into your theology of suffering.

-What the Lord thinks about you and your trouble must be factored into your seasons of heartbreak.
+You must factor what the Lord thinks about you and your trouble into your seasons of heartbreak.
 His answers will always be somewhat different from what others will tell you.
-This is why you must guard against pat answers when life is going sideways.
+This reality is why you must guard against pat answers when life is going sideways.

 You do not serve a formulaic Lord.
-There can be times of joy and times of sadness while neither one of those seasons has to be tied to your behavior.
+There can be times of joy and times of sadness while you should not tie either one of those seasons to your behavior.
 Sometimes it would be better for you to spend more time with God than with a counselor.

 If you go to a counselor, you will receive answers.
-If you go to the Lord, you may not receive answers.
-Job would have been better off if he had not sought the counsel of friends, choosing rather, to seek the Lord.
+If you go to the Lord, you may not receive solutions.
+Job would have been better off if he had not sought the counsel of friends, choosing instead, to ask the Lord.

 Everything does not have to have an immediate answer.
-When God does not act like you think He should, it simply means He is working in ways you do not yet understand.
+When God does not act like you think He should, it just means He is working in ways you do not yet understand.

 Your faith is supposed to be in the Lord, not in being omniscient–knowing all the answers.
 The former will strengthen you in the Lord while the latter will weaken you through self-reliant contrivances.

-This means your starting point about God most have goodness built into it.
-If you do not believe the Lord is good and is seeking your good, you will try to take control of your situation by turning your life circumstance into your version of good.
-This will end with personal disappointment and relational dysfunction.
+This perspective means your starting point about God most have goodness built into it.
+If you do not believe the Lord is good and is seeking your well-being, you will try to take control of your situation by turning your life circumstance into your version of good.
+This reaction will end with personal disappointment and relational dysfunction.

 Humans are tempted to give pat answers to unravel the mysteries of life.
 Sometimes these attempts to figure things out sound hollow when compared to the greatness of God.
 People still die of debilitating diseases, through no fault of their own, and good things happen to bad people.